vineet-k09/angular-rogue/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+ng new angular-rogue
+angular routing yes
+scss

+serve ng server -o
+or npm run start

+ng generate component header
+ng g c header

+<a href="#" routerLink="/" class="logo"></a>
+routerlink specifies to work withing the angular app href tells to work on the client side it self

+Thanks to Christian Peter [For glitch text](https://codepen.io/cbp)